Resilient Lands Program

 Resilient Lands Strategy

-The Northern Rivers Resilient Lands Strategy (PDF 3.97MB) sets the direction for safer housing in the region.
-It helps unlock land to support flood-affected residents relocate and strengthens the region's resilience.
+The Northern Rivers Resilient Lands Strategy (PDF 3.97MB) is driving delivery of safer housing in the region.

 We are implementing the strategy in collaboration with councils and a wide range of stakeholders across the Northern Rivers.